DariusAugustRead/se_project_spots/README.md

 # Spots

-I am now building the more features of the "Spots" social media web applications.
+I am building the "Spots" social media web applications.

+The default profile's avatar image remain the same(for now) but their description can be editted.

-The user can now add a new card, with an image and a name/caption.
+The user can also add new cards, with an image, from an URL, and a name/caption text.
 When submitted the new card is added to the top of the card list.

-Next, other users will be able to like ❤️ (and maybe even more in the future).
+The user can even like ❤️ and delete existing cards.

 ## Tech Stack (Software and techniques used)